 Cheese tasting in Marin County is always a scrumptious endeavor, but the Point Reyes Farmstead Cheese Company has an all-day, intensive artisan cheesemaking retreat in the new year that will really get your goat.
-The Giacomini family’s pastoral 720-acre ranch has a centerpiece culinary and educational center called The Fork, and cheeseheads will want to be there Friday, Feb.
-2, for the Artisan Cheese Making at Home With Kirstin Jackson farm tour and lunch.
+The Giacomini family’s pastoral 720-acre ranch has a centerpiece culinary and educational center called The Fork, and cheeseheads will love it there.

 While much of the country slogs through a dreary winter, Marin’s lush, warm winters make for great winter wildlife watching.
 Whales, egrets, elephant seals and other wonderful migratory animals make Marin County their warm winter home.